Configure alerts for workstations

 5. Select OK to save and apply

-Single Alert on Daily Safety Check failure
+Single alert on Daily Safety Check failure